skyportal/skyportal/doc/setup.md

 ## Launch

-0. Make sure you are in the skyportal env: `conda activate skyportal_env`
+0. Make sure you are in the skyportal env by running `source skyportal_env/bin/activate` or `conda activate skyportal_env` if using conda.
 1. Initialize the database with `make db_init` (this only needs to happen once, or anytime you run `make db_clear` to wipe the database, useful for development).
 2. Copy `config.yaml.defaults` to `config.yaml`.